Solomon Strategic

 Company name is Y.

-Using one or both of these constructs, Robert will create a range of positioning drafts, then work in close collaboration with his client to revise and refine the one that clearly articulates what the firms stands for, and what it aspires to be.
+Using one or both of these constructs, I create a range of positioning drafts, then work in close collaboration with a client to revise and refine the one that clearly articulates what the firms stands for and what it aspires to be.